HyperviewHQ/hyperview_docs/documentation/user-guide/user-accounts/topics/administering-user-accounts.md

 ### Enforcing external login

 You can force users to log into Hyperview using their **configured external login** (refer to "Managing external logins" in {ref}`My-account-doc`).
-As of Hyperview 1.5, Microsoft is the only supported external login provider.
+Microsoft (via OpenID Connect) is the built-in external login provider.
+Administrators can also configure SAML 2.0 single sign-on; see "Configuring SAML single sign-on (SSO)" below.

 To enforce external login for a user, turn on the External Login Required toggle in the user grid.
 Once this is turned on, the user can no longer access Hyperview using a username/password combination.